Greetings gorgeous readers! I’m Jenny Spooner – very pleased to make your acquaintance.

 I started this blog in 2014, primarily as a way to document my sewing ventures.
 The culmination of my blog actually started with the social media site Instagram, which I had joined a few months previously.
 I found that whilst it was a brilliant platform to share and find inspiration, I wanted an online space that would give me more scope to write, present and curate.
 Henceforth, I have written pieces about vintage fashion, reproduction brands & labels, exhibitions & events I had attended and more, all here on my little space of the internet.

 My Professional Life

-Since graduating with a degree in Costume for the Stage and Screen, I have spent much of my professional life as a lingerie designer, and have also worked as a stylist and seamstress.
-In 2015 I was crowned a Vintage Queen by Queens of Vintage, and was featured on Buzzfeed on their ’11 Radiant Vintage-Styled Ladies To Make You Swoon’ list.
+Since graduating with a degree in Costume for the Stage and Screen, I have spent much of my professional life as a lingerie designer, and have also worked as a stylist, seamstress and writer.

 Interests & Hobbies

 My love of clothing, costume, textiles and historical fashion began at a young age.
 I have been lucky enough to further my education and learning in these fields; both through academia, and the path my professional career has led me to.
 As a result of this, many of my hobbies and interests traverse my professional life.
 My writing and research roles often see me turning the delicate, aged pages of original magazines from the 1900s onwards, each page holding a faded memory of times gone by.

 I have a sizable collection of original vintage sewing patterns, enabling me to recreate the styles of decades past authentically.
 A large portion of my spare time is spent at my sewing machine, recreating styles from the early 20th century to add to my wardrobe.
 I also work with modern day patterns, adding my own interpretations through colour and fabric choices to make the styles suit my vintage aesthetic.